SoftCircuits/Silk/docs/Sample.md

 ### Example 2: Mandelbrot

+This script renders the Mandelbrot set.
+Note that it takes a moment for this script to run.
+But it does demonstrate some of the capabilities of the language.

-This script renders a Mandelbrot set.
-It makes the following assumptions about the host application:
+This script makes the following assumptions about the host application:

 - It has registered an intrinsic function called `Clear`, which clears the current graphics canvas.
 - It has registered an intrinsic function called `Width`, which returns the width of the current graphics canvas.